 - Author Appeal: Two of the four main characters are metalheads.

 - Badass Beard: As hair is one of the few real distinguishing features, Gerod's character is sporting what he calls "Lemmy's Beard", an awesome muttonstache.

 - Beat Panel: Used on occasion.

-- "Blind Idiot" Translation: This strip features German dialogue that is quite obviously copypasted from Google Translate.
+- "Blind Idiot" Translation: A strip features German dialogue that is quite obviously copied and pasted from Google Translate.
 Most definitely intentionally, considering the author is German

 - Calling Your Attacks: Bubbles does it, often, loudly and gleefully.

 - Cloudcuckoolander: Bubbles.
 Word of God states his alignment is "chaotic chaotic".